 In line with these requirements, a four stage approach to risk management will be adopted.
+This approach will also be adopted for specific projects undertaken as well as for the general organisation risks.

 5. 1 Approach

 5.1.1 Risk Identification